siavashtab/CNN/README.md

-# Convolutional Neural Network
+# Convolutional Neural Network (a study of the sklearn optimizers performance)
-# A comparison of different optimizers
+A comparison of different optimizers
 ----------

  Branch from: https://github.com/zohrehraziei/CNN